A-GHOSH-dev/IEEE-WIE-Tasks-and-Projects/README.md

 - I led the team which represented WIE in AccessDenied and we won in that Hackathon.
 - I led WIE team in several other hackathons and we have built several projects in team.
 - I have experience and good capability to explain technical topics to my peers and juniors.
 My juniors like my guidance as well.
 They personally approach and ask doubts, ask for technical guidance over linkedin as well.
 I have also been invited as guest speaker for an upcoming technical workshop by an University.
 I believe these guiding capability will definitely help the members of WIE to enrich their technical skills and will take WIE towards excellence as a technical chapter.

-- My Technical Skills
+#### My Technical Skills
-1. Frontend Development: HTML5, Cascading Style Sheets CSS3, JavaScript, Tailwinds CSS, Bootstrap, Angular, ReactJs, TypeScript .
+- Frontend Development: HTML5, Cascading Style Sheets CSS3, JavaScript, Tailwinds CSS, Bootstrap, Angular, ReactJs, TypeScript .
-2. Backend Development: Django, Flask, NodeJs
+- Backend Development: Django, Flask, NodeJs
-3. Database Systems: SQL
+- Database Systems: SQL
-4. Programming Language: Python, C, C++
+- Programming Language: Python, C, C++
-5. UI/UX: Figma, Canva, Adobe Photoshop
+- UI/UX: Figma, Canva, Adobe Photoshop
-6. Open Source
+- Open Source
-7. Data Structures & Algorithms
+- Data Structures & Algorithms
-8. Machine Learning and Computer Vision: Machine Learning Basics, OpenCV
+- Machine Learning and Computer Vision: Machine Learning Basics, OpenCV
-9. Augmented Reality- Unity 3D, Vuforia, C#
+- Augmented Reality- Unity 3D, Vuforia, C#
-10. App Development - MIT App Inventor, Android Studio
+- App Development - MIT App Inventor, Android Studio
-11. IoT and Electronics & Hardware- Arduino & Sensors , IoT servers/clouds, hardware, software
+- IoT and Electronics & Hardware- Arduino & Sensors , IoT servers/clouds, hardware, software

-- Managerial Skills
+#### Managerial Skills
-1. Business Model Development and Pitching
+- Business Model Development and Pitching
-2. Marketing & Sponsorship
+- Marketing, Finance & Sponsorship
-3. Presentation Development
+- Presentation Development
-4. Project Management
+- Project Management
-5. Leadership Skills
+- Leadership Skills
-6. Good Communication skills
+- Good Communication skills
-7. Strategic Planning
+- Strategic Planning
-8. Public Speaking
+- Public Speaking
-9. Networking
+- Networking
-10. Team-Worker
+- Team-Worker

-### Events
+## Events
+- Machine-o-Mania
+- TechHunt
 - FYI with WIE 4.0
 - Technova 3.0
 - Hacktoberfest contribution